-Automake tries to group comments with adjoining targets and macro definitions in an intelligent way.
+Automake tries to keep comments grouped with any adjoining targets or variable definitions.

 A target defined in Makefile.am generally overrides any such target of a similar name that would be automatically generated by automake.
 Although this is a supported feature, it is generally best to avoid making use of it, as sometimes the generated rules are very particular.